I’ve become a bit of an expert on co-dependency.

 I went to “school” for it, spent years perfecting it, and even got “paid” for my dedicated service.
 I just didn’t realize any of that until recently.

 Who showed me that the elusive thing called control would ever be water in my hand?
 What finally got through to me that I couldn’t change anyone, not even myself?

 God, and a few other addicts.
 Control addicts.

-And I promise not to force you to do anything you don’t want to do.
+You’re welcome to contact me if you like.
+I promise not to force you to do anything you don’t want to do.
 I don’t do that anymore.

 Are you referencing the fact that the drug of choice had control over you?

 “A man is a slave to whatever has mastered him.”
 2 Peter 2:19